 Just $9.99/month!
 (3 month minimum).Multiple Choice, Fill in the blank, and Listening Dictation exercises are provided for each lesson.
 A searchable audio glossary with thousands of words and translations helps you find every occurrence of a word or part of a word in all of the lessons.

 Sample Video: Knocking on wood to ward off the “evil eye”:

-Try one of the abbreviated sample lessons below with video, transcriptions, footnotes, translations, and individual word and sentence audio recordings:
+Try one of the sample lessons below with video, transcriptions, annotations, translations, and individual word and sentence audio recordings:

 Table of Contents and Sample lessons with Video

 - Ben Kimim?
 (Who am I?)

 - Türkiye’ye Hoş geldiniz!
 (Welcome to Turkey!)

 - Boğaz Gezimiz (Our Bosphorus Trip)

 - Bir varmış, bir yokmuş… (Once upon a time…)